Search for suspects in California 'massacre' of 6 continues - NewsBreak

 The following year, a man accidentally shot himself while working at his family's illegal marijuana grow in Butte County's Forbestown.
 His father and two brothers were accused of moving his body to prevent investigators from discovering the grow site.

-Associated Press Researcher Rhonda Shafner in New York contributed to this report.
+Associated Press Researcher Rhonda Shafner in New York and Video Producer Javier Arciga in San Diego contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.